tohkm22-del/Stellar-Systems-The-Start/README.md

 **SYSTEMS IDEAS**
 - A B-type star hosting many unique planets.
-- A system early in its development, with many large protoplanetary disks and chaotic environment.
+- A system early in its development, with large protoplanetary disks and chaotic environments.

 **WIP SYSTEMS**
-- Oruun
 - Xeroon

 ### INSTALLATION
-Download and unzip the Stellar Systems, and put the Stellar Systems into your GameData.
+Download and unzip Stellar Systems, and put Stellar Systems into your GameData.

 Dependencies [You **need** these]
 |  MODS  | PURPOSE |